Ilka Tanya Payán: Tributes

 Since 1999, the Hispanic Organization of Latin Actors (HOLA) has given out the HOLA Ilka Award for Humanitarianism in her honor.

 On March 1, 2002, New York City renamed a park in the predominantly-Dominican Manhattan neighborhood of Washington Heights in her honor.
 The "Ilka Tanya Payán Park" is located on the Greenstreet bounded between 156th and 157th Streets, and Broadway and Morgan Place.

 On September 27, 2005, the "Ilka Tanya Payán Theatre" located at the Times Square Arts Center was dedicated.
 It is meant to serve as an experimental theater for Latino actors and productions.

-There are two panels in the AIDS Quilt commemorating her.
+There are panels in the AIDS Quilt commemorating her.